 Summary table of research reviewed by Klassen (2002, p43) - commentary continues beneath it.
 Highlighted in the table are the studies that focused on college/university-aged students, these being just 3 of the 22 research studies reviewed - The Researcher will be digesting these three studies in due course - and it is also notable that the scope of most of the studies was to explore the effectiveness of learning interventions using self-efficacy as an assessment parameter.

-One interesting result that Klassen reports here refers to the research by Baum and Owen (1988) which was interested in 'Why [do] bright, learning disabled children have such a poor sense of self-efficacy when they possess greater intellectual and creative potential?' (p325; p14 in Klassen (2002)) suggesting that this may be related to their actual academic achievements persistently falling short of their own, high internal standards.
+One interesting result that Klassen reports here refers to the research by Baum and Owen (1988) which was interested in 'Why [] bright, learning disabled children have such a poor sense of self-efficacy when they possess greater intellectual and creative potential?' (p325; p14 in Klassen (2002)) suggesting that this may be related to their actual academic achievements persistently falling short of their own, high internal standards.
 Now although their research was with children with an age equivalence to UK upper primary, The Researcher reflects that, even though not identified as such by Baum and Owen, a corollary to their explanation may be that this is an indication of how the stigmatization of 'difference' may impact on learners so that their academic output is at a standard below the level one might expect in relation to their intellectual capability.
 Given that Baum and Owen's research takes place a good decade ahead of the idea of academic confidence being more objectively formulated by Sander et al it is of no surprise that their research conclusions made no mention of this possibility.
 The Researcher's conceptualization of academic confidence is becoming clearer by considering this as another explanation for the results of studies such as theirs by thinking about this as the impacting factor to explain discrepancies between expected and actual academic achievement in students with learning differences.
 Taking this one stage further, we might expect 'bright children' to make it to university and that it is not unreasonable to suppose that they bring with them this 'baggage' of learning related emotions connected to their negatively impacting perceptions of their 'learning differences' to their academic output - aka 'academic confidence'?

 However, Klassen reports a further study conducted by Saracoglu et al (1989) with university students where the results suggested that there is no difference in 'Global [= General] Self-Efficacy' between the group with learning differences (disabilities) and the non-LD group.
 Additionally, and to confound matters further, a much later study by Slemon and Shafir (1997) exploring the calibration of efficacy and [academic?] performance between LD and 'normally-achieving' students found that there were not so much overall differences between the two groups but different patterns of mis-calibration, the most interesting feature of which was the better accuracy in estimating achievement potentials for the LD group although these students also showed lower levels of [academic?] optimism than their normally-achieving peers.
 GoogleScholar reveals related research that has been conducted after Klassen's paper which will be the subject of analysis and review, to be reported in a subsequent post.